 David Livingston, LMFT: Yeah, right.
 That’s right.
 You’re not the symptom.
 The symptom is just information about something that needs to be understood.
 The idea that you are in chronic pain is just information about one thing that is happening in your life that is at some level, at a certain point in time, and that’s something to be paid attention to.
 And then that’s got to get sort of put in the proper way of understanding it.
 And in times you distort, you create suffering.
 OK, so the purpose of therapy, in general, is to understand and move out of distortions.
 As things are seeing well and the system is put into a balance, the distortions can be dealt with specifically creatively.
 You can find better ways to deal with them.
 And as you move the system towards whatever the good balance is for that human being, whatever really works for them.
 Well, and discover that we put back together and help somebody sort of really reestablish a sense of their well-being to whatever degree is possible.
 And like you’re saying.
 So the symptoms or just information that that’s what they all.

 David Livingston, LMFT: But you need all the tools that water rapid detox does.
-It’s really good that it speeds up and limits suffering because of the pain of getting off an opiate; if you can minimize it and speed it up, why wouldn’t you?
+It’s excellent that it speeds up and limits suffering because of the pain of getting off an opiate; if you can minimize it and speed it up, why wouldn’t you?
 Going through it in a prolonged way?
 I don’t see that there’s any benefit to that suffering.
-Afterward, you still have to go through the reorganization process, where you begin to identify needs again.
+Afterward, you still have to go through the reorganization process to begin to identify needs again.
 You understand you get the system back into balance, and no matter what method of detoxing or change, that has to happen.
 But why not?
 Why not limit the amount of speed up the amount of suffering trying to get you to a different place?
 You know, that’s really what it does.

-Dwight Hurst, CMHC: It’s really changing the thing that you referred to earlier, Clare, when you were talking about we can be in a rush to find an answer, and that’s the kind of thinking that can set us up to get lost in addiction.
-So we definitely, definitely don’t want to rush into that thinking when we’re going into treatment.
+Dwight Hurst, CMHC: It’s really changing the thing that you referred to earlier, Clare; when you were talking about we can be in a rush to find an answer, and that’s the kind of thinking that can set us up to get lost in addiction.
+We definitely don’t want to rush into that thinking when we’re going into treatment.

 Clare Waismann, CAODC: No, no. People have to be very careful of A) what to expect from treatment.
 It’s not going to change your whole life.
 It’s not going to change your reality.
 It’s not going to change your future.
 You were going to do these things, and you’re going to do these things based on what you get from your detoxification, what you get from your therapy, or whatever mental health assistance you will need.
 So you can’t expect to go in.
 I don’t care if it’s one day, 30 days, 60 days, 90 days, and have 20 years reversed.
 It’s not like that.
 It’s, but it can be really good.
 It can be really good.
 But it has your expectations, and your willingness to keep on working for your health has to be sustained.
 And that is from what you eat, how you exercise, how you sleep, how you deal with stress, how you accept emotional and physical pain.
 So it’s an attitude.
 It’s an attitude of health is an attitude… Is it actually more than an attitude of “health” is a responsible attitude to your person and your body.